 About Kingfisher Metals Corp.

 Kingfisher Metals Corp. (https://kingfishermetals.com/) is a Canadian based exploration company focused on copper-gold exploration in the Golden Triangle, British Columbia.
-Through outright purchases and option earn in agreements (Orogen Royalties and Golden Ridge Resources) the Company has quickly consolidated one of the largest land positions in the region at the contiguous 849 km2 HWY 37 Project.
+Through outright purchases and option earn in agreements (Orogen Royalties, Golden Ridge Resources, and Aben Gold) the Company has quickly consolidated one of the largest land positions in the Golden Triangle region at with the 933 km2 HWY 37 Project and 202 km2 Forrest Kerr Project.
 Kingfisher also owns (100%) two district-scale orogenic gold projects in British Columbia that total 641 km2.
-The Company currently has 88,661,810 shares outstanding.
+The Company currently has 88,927,226 shares outstanding.

 For further information, please contact: